 In fact most heavy weapons could qualify—large energy cost, long recharge time, massive damage—but the PPD and the Mauler in particular really have the right flavor.

-What If?: The Frax are a fictional race — even "fictional" within the Star Fleet Battles universe.
+The Frax are a fictional race — even "fictional" within the Star Fleet Battles universe.
 Their sole purpose is to see how a starship would fight if all its weapons fired into either the extended-front (FX) and extended-rear (RX) firing arcs, reflecting classic 'wet navy' configurations.
 They were originally released in their own playtest module F.

 An entire module, called Fleet Training Centers brought the FRAX and a whole series of other (less developed) races, each with their own weird quirks and unique combat style, some of which were designed specifically to be dangerous against the race that programmed the simulations.

 Some of the simulator races do not obey some of the rules of the Minovsky Physics that otherwise rigidly controls the game.
 For instance, there is a race that treats three directions as equally valid 'forward' directions and has a shuttle that can move like a helicopter.